 Cohu has adopted a code of business conduct and ethics for directors, officers and employees.
 The code is available on the Investor Relations section of our website at www.cohu.com.
-We intend to make all required disclosures concerning any amendments to, or waivers from, our code of ethics on our website.
+We intend to make all required disclosures concerning any amendments to, or waivers from, our code of ethics on our website, within four business days of such amendment or waiver.